bendzz/OutdoorPacmanVR/Readme.md

 NOTES:

 -Not entirely finished; it only has 1 level and you can't die; honor rules only.
-(Just crank the speeds up to simulate later leves).
+(Just crank the speeds up to simulate later levels).
 It's also missing some nuances of the original like cherries, a score and a win state.

 -Oculus Quests only; only tested on a Quest 2.